 Multiple API Support

 CosmosDB supports a wide variety of API support with more coming soon.
 It's important to note here that you need to decide what kind of API you wish to use for your database model before you deploy the resource in Azure.
 Currently available options are Table, SQL, Cassandra, Gremlin, and MongoDB with more coming in the near future.

 With the increasing demand for applications to be highly responsive and always online, the instances need to be accessible with low latency.
 Cosmos DB supports real-time read and writes from the local replicas of the instance.

 Cosmos DB provides high availability in two ways.
 The cosmos instance is replicated in the regions of your choice with 4 additional replicas per region.
 You can update the replication at any time using Azure Portal.
 It's worth mentioning that each replica can accept read and write for data usage.

-Databases that use replicas for high-availability, low latency or both come with some considerations around consistency on how data is served and suffer minor tradeoff between read-consistency, latency, availability, and throughput.
+Databases that use replicas for high availability, low latency or both come with some considerations around consistency on how data is served and suffer minor tradeoffs between read-consistency, latency, availability, and throughput.
 Most popular database service only offers strong and eventual consistency, however, Cosmos DB offers five (5) different consistency models ranging from strongest to weakest as listed below:

 - Bounded staleness

 Each level provides availability and performance tradeoffs.
 The strong consistency may suffer from reduced availability whereas Eventual consistency offers high availability and better performance but the data may not be completely consistent across all regions at the same time.

 I hope that gives you a high-level introduction to CosmosDB and what it entails and some terminology used in the resource.
 Use Cosmos DB if your application needs to be highly available, have fast response time anywhere in the world, be always online, and need unlimited and elastic scalability of throughput.

 If you get some value out of this article, follow me on this Cloud Journey on Twitter.